 Infrastructure as Code practices facilitate collaboration between development and operations teams, with the following results:

 Devs better understand infrastructure from a familiar point of view and can prepare resources that the running application will require.

 Ops operate an environment that better suits the application, and they share a language with Devs.

 Infrastructure as Code also facilitates the construction of the environments required by classical software creation projects, for development ("DEV"), integration ("INT"), testing ("PPR" for Pre-Production.
 Some tests are usually performed in earlier environments, and PPR tests mostly pertain to non-regression and performance with data that's similar to data used in production), and production ("PRD").
 The value of infrastructure as code lies in the possible similarity between environments (they should be the same).

 Infrastructure as Code is commonly used for projects that have Cloud-based resources because many vendors provide APIs that can be used for provisioning items (such as virtual machines, storage spaces, etc.) and working on configurations (e.g., modifying memory sizes or the number of CPUs used by virtual machines).
 These APIs provide alternatives to administrators' performing these activities from monitoring consoles.

 The deployment pipeline's sophistication depends on the maturity of the project organization or development team.
 In its simplest form, the deployment pipeline consists of a commit phase.
 The commit phase usually involves running simple compiler checks and the unit test suite as well as creating a deployable artifact of the application.
 A release candidate is the latest version that has been checked into the trunk of the version control system.
-Release candidates are evaluated by the deployment pipeline for conformity to standards they must fulfil for deployment to production.
+Release candidates are evaluated by the deployment pipeline for conformity to standards they must fulfill for deployment to production.